BobJWalker/RandomQuotes-K8s/Readme.md

     - Click the `Sync` button
     - Go to randomquotesdev.local to verify it is running
 - Repeat the above section for test, staging, and production

+# CI/CD

+If you want to integrate your K8s cluster into a CI/CD tool, you will need a service account on K8s.

+    - Create the service account for deployments: `kubectl apply -f service-account-and-token.yaml`
+    - To get the token value run: `kubectl describe secret octopus-svc-account-token`.
+Copy the token to a file for future usage.